Ryan-Millard/Pastimes-WEDE6021-POE/README.md

 ### 2. Creating the .env file (if it doesn't exist) and ensure that it contains the below:

 To get started with connecting to the database, you will need to create a .env file in the root directory of the project.
-Once you have created it, open it in your preferred text editor and paste the below into the file:
+Once you have created it, open it in your preferred text editor and paste the below into the file, ensuring that the username and password is correct for the user you intend to use to connect to the database with:

     DB_HOST=localhost
     DB_USERNAME=root